MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Experiments

-A comparison between the tasks reveals a consistent performance gap, with all models performing worse on EL than on VC.
-For instance, the F1 scores for DeepSeek-V3 and Qwen2.5-Max decrease from 0.6947 and 0.7352 on VC to 0.5380 and 0.6116 on EL, respectively.
-This suggests that while models can often determine if a text contains an error, they struggle to pinpoint where it is.
-This difficulty often arises from a ``\textit{correct-for-the-wrong-reason}'' phenomenon: a model may correctly classify a text as incorrect (a successful VC judgment) but do so by misidentifying a factually sound statement as the source of the error.
-Such behavior, rooted in a lack of deep medical knowledge, demonstrates that the EL task is a more stringent measure of a model's fine-grained understanding and reveals fundamental deficiencies in its underlying medical knowledge.
+Task comparison reveals that all models perform worse on EL than on VC.
+For instance, F1 scores for DeepSeek-V3 and Qwen2.5-Max decrease from 0.6947 and 0.7352 on VC to 0.5380 and 0.6116 on EL, respectively.
+This suggests that while models can often determine whether text contains errors, they struggle to pinpoint the location.
+This difficulty often arises from a ``\textit{correct-for-the-wrong-reason}'' phenomenon: models may correctly classify text as incorrect but misidentify factually sound statements as error sources.
+Such behavior, rooted in a lack of medical knowledge, demonstrates that EL is a more stringent measure of fine-grained understanding and reveals fundamental deficiencies in underlying medical knowledge.

-\textbf{Impact of Advanced Reasoning Strategies} The results of DeepSeek-R1 and XiaoYi with advanced reasoning strategies against a zero-shot baseline are presented in Table~\ref{table:agent}.
-The retrieval corpus for RAG consists of the 6,405 expert-annotated source texts from our data curation process, excluding any rewrites.
-Results show that RAG using either one or three retrieved references yields substantial performance gains on both the VC and EL tasks.
-This finding shows that providing models with direct access to external, domain-specific knowledge is a highly effective method for medical fact-checking.
-MedPrompt delivers modest improvements, demonstrating that performance can also be enhanced solely through prompting techniques such as few-shot learning and self-consistency.

-In contrast, the multi-agent frameworks (MAD and MDAgents) exhibit a consistent trade-off: they improve Recall at the expense of Precision, resulting in a stable F1 score for MAD and only a marginal improvement for MDAgents.
-We attribute this pattern to a phenomenon we term ``\textit{over-criticism}''.
-The collaborative process, which encourages the generation of multiple perspectives and error hypotheses, appears to increase the models' propensity to flag errors where none exist, thereby elevating the false positive rate and lowering Precision.
-The slight performance edge of MDAgents may be attributed to its use of medical role-play, which could temper this critical tendency.
-This finding reveals a critical challenge: while these methods are designed to improve reasoning, they can inadvertently encourage an overly skeptical posture.
-This undermines reliability in medical domains, where correctly identifying accurate information is as crucial as flagging falsehoods.